 What can you get at WIC?

-- At WIC you get vouchers to buy healthy foods such as milk, eggs, bread, cereal, juice, peanut butter, beans, rice, infant formula, baby food, and more.
-In the summer, you also receive additional vouchers to use in farmers’ markets.
+- WIC provides an EBT card (also known as eWIC) to buy healthy foods such as milk, eggs, bread, cereal, juice, peanut butter, beans, rice, infant formula, baby food, and more.
+In the summer, you also receive additional benefits when using EBT at farmers markets.

 - You will get information from a nutritionist to help you and your family eat better and be healthier.